How much will my project cost?

 The cost for digtizing ranges from $200 for a simple design up to many hundreds of dollars for complex designs, and can be higher when rush orders are needed.
 This price is for the time it takes to program for embroidery and run samples, and edit the embroidered image and re-sample until it is presentable, which ranges from a few hours to a full day or more.
 The time it takes to program for embroidery is the same if ordering one piece or a thousand pieces.

 If you don’t have a computer based image file, you can send a picture or drawing of the artwork to me for a digitizing quote.
 The more time I have to spend transferring your drawing to a computer file, the more expensive the digitizing will be.

 Can you embroider caps or hats?

 Caps & Hats require a a different hooping system and the cost to embroider hats & caps are slightly more than other items.
-Initial orders requiring digitizing have a $400 embroidery minimum, which can be for up up 12 pieces (complex designs or multiple designs on the caps are additional).
+Initial orders requiring digitizing have a $500 embroidery minimum, (complex designs or multiple designs on the caps are additional).

 Names or lettering on the back or sides of caps is possible and additional cost.